Kassoum Ouattara

-Kassoum Ouattara (born 14 October 2004) is a French professional footballer who plays as a left-back for club Monaco.
+Kassoum Ouattara (born 14 October 2004) is a French professional footballer who plays as a left-back for club Beşiktaş.

 Club career

+Amiens SC

 On 7 July 2022, Ouattara signed his first professional contract for Amiens, a deal until 2025.
 He made his debut in a 3–1 Ligue 2 defeat to Bastia on 20 August 2022.
 In the second half of the 2022–23 season, he became a regular starter, starting ten of nineteen matches before an injury ended his season.

+AS Monaco

 On 1 November 2023, Ouattara signed a five-year contract with Ligue 1 club AS Monaco, for a reported fee of €2 million, which could rise to €4 million with add-ons.
 The move was a "joker" transfer, following Caio Henrique's long-term injury.

+Beşiktaş

+On 2 July 2026, Outtara joined the Süper Lig club Beşiktaş on a four-year deal for a reported fee of €8 million.

 International career

 Born in France with Ivorian descent, Ouattara is eligible to represent both France and Ivory Coast at international level.
 He made his debut for the France under-19s in March 2023.